TinyRickXD/ROK-K1627/27k6/ark.md

 - In case of heavy push during ark spawns they will be responsible of supporting open field for complete area of assigned team.
 Which includes `Shrine of War`, `Shrine of life`, `Desert Altar` and `Sky Altar`.
 - If theres not heavy push on `strongholds` from opponent when ark spawns then you can come to support in middle.

+## Obilesk Capture

+> This role is only valid on early game

+- One of the rally leaders must have level 60 Expertise Cao Cao + max Minamoto or genghis to capture our side of Obilesk.
+- Fast Mobility talent tree for Cao Cao.
+- Use T1 cavalry troop.

+## Ninja

+> This role is only valid on early game
+> Only star player can

+- For this role you have level 60 Expertise Cao Cao + max Minamoto or genghis.
+- You will launch rally on enemy Obilisek as soon as match start.
+- Make sure only your team players join rally.
+- In case enemy rally hits there obilesk you cancel your rally & try to capture enemy's strongholds.

 ---

 ## Teams